Going Deep on Live Sports Advertising Opportunities - Basis

 The Future is Digital: Streaming and Live Sports

-Of course, as is the case with that larger digital video environment, the increasingly disparate nature of sports broadcast agreements (even in light of new offerings like ESPN’s forthcoming sports streaming service) is only adding to the complexity and fragmentation that mark the digital video and CTV space.
+Of course, as is the case with that larger digital video environment, the increasingly disparate nature of sports broadcast agreements (even in light of new offerings like ESPN’s new direct-to-consumer streaming service) is only adding to the complexity and fragmentation that mark the digital video and CTV space.
 Among avid sports fans, 69% feel it’s a hassle to navigate multiple providers to watch the same sport and 59% feel it’s gotten more difficult to find what they want to watch, and you can only imagine how frustrating that must be when the start of the game is rapidly approaching (and your nachos are getting cold...)
 And for advertisers, the evolution from a few reliable live sports hubs to numerous broadcasters across multiple channels can mean added complexity in campaigns targeting these audiences.
 So as streaming becomes the norm for live sports, advertisers and viewers alike are adapting to some growing pains.

 Speaking of which...